-- No staff member will contact you or your child using 'live meets' outside of any pre-arranged meetings. - Teachers will ensure appropriate security settings are in place for the meeting.
+- No staff member will contact you or your child using 'live meets' outside of any prearranged meetings. - Teachers will ensure appropriate security settings are in place for the meeting.
 They will ensure that access is only granted to the expected, registered users, that were invited through the Google Classroom Calendar or via a direct link.
-Default settings will be set to invite only from teachers. - Teachers and any other adults on the call (or in the background) will use appropriate language / behaviour throughout the call. - Staff are aware of amount of safe screen time and set non screen learning.
+Default settings will be set to invite only from teachers. - In groups of more than one child, a member of staff will be present throughout the video call to help safeguard all participants and monitor appropriate use. - Teachers and any other adults on the call (or in the background) will use appropriate language / behaviour throughout the call. - Ensure staff are aware of amount of safe screen time. - Virtual staff meetings to review the effectiveness of our approach to remote learning,

-- Virtual staff meetings take place to review the effectiveness of our approach to remote learning, sharing successes and areas for development eg assessment and feedback strategies. - We monitor numbers of pupils accessing lessons and tasks; follow up any absences. - All contact between staff and pupils/families will only be authorised through the school email or Google Classroom page, not through personal email accounts or social media platforms.
+- sharing successes and areas for development eg assessment and feedback strategies. - Monitor numbers of pupils accessing lessons and tasks; follow up any absences or lack of engagement.
+Communication to be made once a week with all children, either through Google Classroom video call or a weekly phone call if not attending virtual calls. - All contact between staff and pupils/families will only be authorised through the school email or Google Classroom page, not through personal email accounts or social media platforms.